 top of page

-DABs Clocks is a collection of hand made, one of a kind devices that each display time in unconventional and interesting ways.
+DAB's Clocks is a collection of hand made, one of a kind devices that each display time in unconventional and interesting ways.
 These time pieces are both functionally and aesthetically pleasing.
 I design and build some of my clocks without any assistance.
-For others I turn to Guy Marsden for the engineering and fabrication phase.
-In these situations I bring a concept to Guy and through an iterative and collaborative process I'll eventually create a 3D representation of the clock that Guy will build.
+For others I've collaborated with Guy Marsden and relied upon him for all the engineering and fabrication.
+In these situations I'll typically build a mock up to confirm feasibility and essential design features.
+Through an iterative process with Guy I'll ultimately create a 3D representation that Guy will reference during the build.

 Cylinder (LGC) Clock